Skip to content

 The translocation process

 Iwi participated in the handover of the birds on both Motuara Island and at the Brook Waimārama Sanctuary.
-The ceremony included mihi whakatau, waiata and karakia, prior to the manu (birds) being released.
-The Sanctuary wants to acknowledge the support of mana whenua iwi in this translocation.
+The Sanctuary acknowledges the support of mana whenua iwi in this translocation.

-Following the release, birds will be monitored using playback calls, acoustic recorders, and five-minute bird counts.
-Monitoring efforts will be conducted regularly, and a long-term monitoring plan is established.
+Following the release, birds were monitored using playback calls, acoustic recorders, and five-minute bird counts.

 Translocation and reintroduction of tieke; tieke; saddleback; release; Brook Sanctuary; Andy MacDonald